-We can write these commands in a file and execute them in the shell to prevent this repetitive labour because a shell can take commands as inputs from a file.
+We can write these commands in a file and execute them in the Linux shell script to prevent this repetitive labour because a shell can take commands as inputs from a file.
 Shell Scripts or Shell Programs are the names given to these files.
 The batch file in MS-DOS is analogous to shell scripts, and the .sh file extension is used to save shell scripts.

 Shell scripts have the same syntax as other programming languages.
 Getting started will be quite simple if you have prior knowledge of any programming language such as Python, C/C++, or others.

 - Commands – cd, ls, echo, pwd, touch etc.